Yorkies in Teacups: What That All About?

 Don’t Feed Teacup Yorkies People Food!

 Please don’t give in to the urge to feed them from your food.
-Not only does this encourage begging, but your tiny Yorkie may consume many calories from what seems like a small piece.
+This encourages begging, and your tiny Yorkie may consume many calories from what seems like a small piece.

 Small, frequent meals are recommended.
 Due to their lack of muscular mass, Teacup Yorkies are susceptible to hypoglycemia.
 As a result, they require regular meals to maintain their energy levels and avoid spikes and decreases.